 The eastern subterranean termite (Reticulitermes flavipes) is a native inhabitant of forests throughout the eastern United States, where it plays a major role in the decomposition cycle of wood into soil.
 Subterranean termites feed on seasoned wood, especially pines, and are major pests of wooden structures throughout their range.
 Only rarely do they attack living trees.
 This habit is poorly documented in the literature.
 Nevertheless, they can become serious pests of citrus in groves where pine woods had supported large termite populations.
 They persist on buried remnants of the original wood but will also girdle and kill young citrus.
 Populations in groves have been estimated at 5 million individuals and may range over thousands of square yards.

 Termites are most prone to attack citrus in the summer when rising water tables force them to abandon other food sources, but attack may occur in any season.
 Attack commences below the soil line and thus may escape detection until tree death.
 The termites chew bark and cambium, generally above the scaffold roots and down to bare wood around the trunk.
 Lesions are characteristically clean and free of gumming.
 Feeding may advance above the soil line below the bark, in covered galleries, or under tree wraps.
 Rapid tree decline once girdling is 90% or more complete is characterized by shock bloom, interveinal chlorosis, loss of foliage, and death.
 Attack is usually limited to trees 5 or fewer inches in diameter.

 Control consists of avoiding the problem, first by meticulous removal of wood residues from new grove sites, and then by creating physical or chemical barriers around trees.
-Eventually, the problem will usually subside due to tree growth beyond the susceptible stage and/or natural attrition of the colony through lack of sufficient food supply.
-Baiting methods are now being tested and may soon be available to the grower.
-Meanwhile, the following recommended practices can be employed to avoid most losses:
+Eventually, the problem will usually subside due to tree growth beyond the susceptible stage or natural attrition of the colony through lack of sufficient food supply.
+The following recommended practices can be employed to avoid most losses: